ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 The MAVProxy GCS is required when running SITL.
 If you're not planning to run SITL, you can skip this step.

 #.
-To install MAVProxy on Windows follow the `MAVProxy's install instructions for Windows <https://ardupilot.github.io/MAVProxy/html/getting_started/download_and_installation.html#windows>`__
+To install MAVProxy on Windows follow the :ref:`MAVProxy documentation <mavproxy:mavproxy-downloadinstallwindows>`.

 Set up directories/paths and extra packages in Cygwin
 -----------------------------------------------------